askossivi/automating-aws-python/README.md

-# automating-aws-python
+# Automating AWS with Python
-Repository for deploying aws using python
+Repository for ASKOSSIVI Project *Automating AWS with  Python*